elementary/website/docs/code/getting-started.md

 To create our first real app, we're going to need all the old stuff that we used in the last example.
 But don't just copy and paste!
 Let's take this time to practice our skills and see if we can recreate the last example from memory.
 Additionally, now that you have the basics, we're going to get a little more complex and a little more organized:

-1. Create a new folder in "~/Projects" called "hello-world" and put our last project in that folder.
-Now create a new folder inside "~/Projects/hello-world" called "hello-again".
-We're doing this because our first "gtk-hello" and "hello-again" are two branches of the same "hello-world" project.
-As you get more into collaborative development, you're going to have lots of branches.
-This method will help you stay organized.

-2. Now go into "hello-again" and create our directory structure including the "src" folder.
+1. Create a new folder inside "~/Projects" called "hello-again".Then, go into "hello-again" and create our directory structure including the "src" folder.

-3. Create "Application.vala" in the "src" folder.
+2. Create "Application.vala" in the "src" folder.
 This time we're going to prefix our file with a small legal header.
 More about legal stuff later.
 For now you can copy [the GPL header from our reference documentation](https://elementary.io/docs/code/reference#gpl-header).
 Be sure to assign the copyright to yourself at the top of the header and change the author to you at the bottom of the header.

-4. Now, let's create a `Gtk.Application`, a `Gtk.ApplicationWindow`, and set the window's default properties.
+3. Now, let's create a `Gtk.Application`, a `Gtk.ApplicationWindow`, and set the window's default properties.
 Refer back to the last chapter if you need a refresher.

-5. For the sake of time let's just put a `Gtk.Label` instead of a `Gtk.Button`.
+4. For the sake of time let's just put a `Gtk.Label` instead of a `Gtk.Button`.
 We don't need to try to make the label do anything when you click it.

         var label = new Gtk.Label ("Hello Again World!");